SuperGold Bee Card and Community Connect concession

 SuperGold Card holders

-To receive concession fares and free off-peak travel you need to load your SuperGold information on to your Bee Card.
+To receive concession fares and free off-peak bus travel you need to load your SuperGold information on to your Bee Card.

 Use your SuperGold Bee Card for free off-peak travel: